-This chapter focuses on the single most important tool that we have in homogenization theory for estimating the involved energy quantities, that is, $L^2$ norms for the adapted gradient of $u$.
-Namely, this tool is called the \emph{Caccioppoli inequality}, and it is a very well-established elliptic regularity estimate, at least for elliptic equations of moderate contrast (see e.g. \cite[Appendix C]{akm}).
+This chapter focuses on the single most important tool we have in homogenization theory for estimating the energy quantities involved, that is, $L^2$ norms for the (adapted) gradients of $u$.
+Namely, this tool is called the \emph{Caccioppoli inequality}, and it is a very well-established elliptic regularity estimate, at least for elliptic equations of moderate contrast (see, e.g. \cite[Appendix~C]{akm}).
 In order to develop any higher-order regularity theory for high-contrast homogenization, it is thus imperative to have a version of this result in this context.

 Let us briefly consider the classical uniformly elliptic situation with a single ellipticity constant $\Lambda>1$ first as a warm-up.
 Consequently, the (interior) homogeneous Caccioppoli inequality states that if $u\in H^1(B_r)$ solves the uniformly elliptic PDE $-\nabla\cdot \mathbf{a}\nabla u=0$ in $B_r$ for some $r>0$, then there exists a constant $C(d,\Lambda)<\infty$ so that